-It is against this background that The Sunday Business Post’s 2017 Residential Property Summit will bring together investors, developers, builders, finance providers and real estate agents to discuss and explore the prospects of the Irish residential property sector and the practical solutions to overcoming its many challenges.
-The day will focus on the Irish house building challenge and whether, and how, we can deliver the home-building revolution the country needs.
+The Sunday Business Post’s 2018 Property Summit will bring together investors, developers & builders, finance providers & agents to discuss and explore the prospects of the Irish property sector and the practical solutions to overcoming its challenges.

 Topics to be discussed include: